 Has it really been a year since I posted my inaugural favorite Christmas songs rant?
+Was it a year ago that Santa last rode into town on his sleigh?
 Really?
 Wow.
 How time flies.

 So much has transpired since this time last year when I put the list together.
 Not when it comes to the music I recommended and still love, goodness no. More to do with yours truly.
 I am not the same man now that I was then.
 So much water has passed beneath the proverbial bridge.
 But that is a good thing, believe me.
 For one thing, my childlike love of all things Christmas has returned full force.
 It was never really gone, just sublimated through years of telling myself the same thing over and over again: “No Christmas music before December 1st!
 Ever!”